lupyuen/lupyuen.github.io/src/lte.md

 ```

 [(__pinephone_pmic_usb_init__ is defined here)](https://github.com/lupyuen2/wip-pinephone-nuttx/blob/0216f6968a82a73b67fb48a276b3c0550c47008a/boards/arm64/a64/pinephone/src/pinephone_pmic.c#L294-L340)

-(TODO: Don't do this if DCDC1 is already powered on)

 Then we set PL7 to High to __power up the RF Transceiver and Baseband Processor__...